 Technically you can celebrate Hatsumode at any time of the year, but typically it refers to a homage within the first week of the New year.
 Several shrines and temples only have special hours and additional attractions between January 1st and 3rd.
-And some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
+Moreover, some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
 An honorable mention to Miyoshino Shrine which is one such place.

 Here is a selection of ten of Saitama’s most famous temples and shrines, or places of note, for the first worship of the year, with information on hours and other details.
-Most of these celebrate from at least January 1st to 3rd:
+Most of these have their main celebration and services from January 1st to 3rd: